micro-community/platform/README.md

 ## Overview

-The platform provides **Micro as a Service** as a commercial product and fully managed solution.
+The platform provides **Micro as a Service** as a fully managed solution.
+The platform is bootstrapped onto Kubernetes on the major cloud providers, including load balancing and dns management.
 This repository serves as the entrypoint and single location for all platform related source code and documentation.

 The platform builds on the [Micro](https://github.com/micro/micro) runtime and includes the features defined below.

 ## Features

 The features which will be included in the platform

-- **Cloud Automation** - Full terraform automation to bootstrap platform
+- **Cloud Automation** - Full terraform automation to bootstrap Micro platform
+- **Kubernetes Native** - Built to run on Kubernetes
+- **Multi-Cloud** - Deploy across multiple clouds providers and regions
 - **Account Management** - GitHub account management via teams
 - **Alerting** - Event notification and alerting via email/sms/slack
-- **Billing** - Metered billing of services used
+- **Quotas** - Metering and service quotas for teams
 - **Dashboard** - A full UX experience via a web dashboard
 - **GitOps** - Source to Running via GitHub actions
-- **K8s Native** - Built to run on Kubernetes
-- **Multi-Cloud** - Ability to manage and deploy services across multiple clouds and regions
-- More soon...

 ## Usage